Charlie-PKU/Charlie-PKU.github.io/index.md

 ## News and Updates 📨

-- **<font color='red'>[Highlight] </font> Feb.
-2024:** Very excited that our research have been accepted for presentation during the [27th Annual Conference on Global Economic Analysis](https://www.gtap.agecon.purdue.edu/events/Conferences/2024/index.aspx), see you in Fort Collins! 😁
+- **<font color='red'>[Highlight] </font> Jul.
+2024:** Expect to open a nice journey in [Tongren County, Guizhou Province](https://mp.weixin.qq.com/s/oTnPJp2SgLY9szQybwspmA) with classmates from [Tsinghua PBC School of Finance](https://www.pbcsf.tsinghua.edu.cn/)! 🍉

 - **Mar.
 2024:** Very thrilled that our research have been accepted for presentation during the [the 3rd Annual Conference of CAERE](http://www.caere.org/), happy days in [Hang Zhou](https://mp.weixin.qq.com/s/R1SMwQkPnT1vl2RaqjoN0w)! 🌏

+- **Feb.
+2024:** Very excited that our research have been accepted for presentation during the [27th Annual Conference on Global Economic Analysis](https://www.gtap.agecon.purdue.edu/events/Conferences/2024/index.aspx), see you in Fort Collins! 😁

 - **Oct.
 2023:** Fantastic Holiday in [Vladivostok and Harbin](https://mp.weixin.qq.com/s/J1xEEw_rVxnN3jOz3XRklA)! 🌞